ckormanyos/Osek_pi_crunch_riscv/README.md

 The blinky LED-toggle show is carried out with a self-fitted LED.

-In particular, the on-board blue user-LED found default-fitted on `port0.5` is needed for the SPI serial-clock signal (SCK).
+In particular, the on-board, blue user-LED found default-fitted on `port0.5` is needed for the SPI serial-clock signal (SCK).
-For this reason, a secondary, self-fitted LED is placed on the breadboard with a $470\Ohm$ current-limiting resistor and used for blinky toggling.
+For this reason, a self-fitted, $7{mA}$, green LED with a $470{\Omega}$ current-limiting resistor has been placed on the breadboard and used for blinky toggling on `port0.0`.

 ![](./images/Osek_pi_crunch_riscv.jpg)